gabriel-inf/mrm-backend/README.md

+# README

 ## Setup

 - run the database: `docker-compose up -d`
 - Download all the dependencies by running `npm install`.
 - If you don't need auto reload, use `npm start`.
+- If you want to quickly reset the DB to pick up the changes to the tables: `curl "localhost:3134/db/reset"`

-> make sure you have docker compose installed (https://docs.docker.com/compose/install/)
+> make sure you have docker compose installed.
+[How to install docker-compose](https://docs.docker.com/compose/install/)

 ## Todo